Tahith Chong: Birmingham City (loan)

 On 9 July 2021, Chong joined Birmingham City on a season-long loan.
 However, he spent pre-season ahead of the 2021–22 campaign at his parent club, and joined Birmingham in time for the start of the Championship season.
 He made his debut for Birmingham in a 1–0 win over Sheffield United on 7 August, and two weeks later, he made two assists in a 5–0 win over Luton Town.
 On 2 November 2021, Chong returned to Manchester United for his rehabilitation following surgery on a serious groin injury.
 He returned to Birmingham in February 2022, and two minutes into his first start after his return, away to Bristol City, he opened the scoring in a 2–1 win; it was his only goal for the club.
 He lasted another month before a hamstring injury kept him out until the last match of the season.

 Birmingham City

 On 1 September 2022, Chong signed a four-year contract with Birmingham City for an undisclosed fee.

+Luton Town

+On 14 July 2023, Chong signed for newly-promoted Premier League side Luton Town for an undisclosed fee.
+On 5 November 2023, he scored his first Premier League goal in a 1–1 draw against Liverpool.

+Sheffield United

+On August 29, 2025, Chong joined EFL Championship side Sheffield United on a four-year deal after Luton were relegated the previous season.

 International career

 Chong played youth international football for the Netherlands at under-15, under-16, under-17, under-19, under-20 and under-21 levels.
-He represented the under-17 national team at the 2016 UEFA European Under-17 Championship and scored the only goal in the quarter-final victory against Sweden.
+He played for the under-17 national team at the 2016 UEFA European Under-17 Championship and scored the only goal in the quarter-final victory against Sweden.

 In June 2021, Chong accepted a call-up to the Curaçao national team for their 2021 CONCACAF Gold Cup preliminary squad.
 However, he was not included in the final squad, which subsequently withdrew from the tournament due to an outbreak of COVID-19.